EN

 What will You See in Muradi Cave?

-Muradi Cave is made up of two large “halls”, both of which can be accessed from the cave’s four-metre-wide, one-metre-tall entrance.
-Inside these halls are beautiful stalactites, stalagmites, and speleothems, including sparkling, ball-szied stalagmites that can be found nowhere else on earth.
+Muradi Cave is made up of two large “halls”, both of which can be accessed from the cave’s four-meter-wide, one-meter-tall entrance.
+Inside these halls are beautiful stalactites, stalagmites, and speleothems, including sparkling, ball-sized stalagmites that can be found nowhere else on earth.

 The unique nature of the cave’s ecosystem and its speleothems have been confirmed by Arthur Palmer, a professor at New York University.